Dress of this trip

 All the time I carried the thinnest shirt innermost.
 Keeping the others quite unsoiled.
 When I washed it it was dry, except for the cuffs, in the morning.

 The warmer of my trousers I didn't wash.
 They luckily had a camouflage pattern.
 On the second day of the trip somebody stepped in a puddle of dirty water splashing on my trousers.
-When the water had dried away the camouflage design even looked more natural than before. :)
+When the water dried the camouflage design even looked more natural than before. :)

 Down at the Black Sea coast I jumped across a small stream.
 The landing spot broke and I fell forward, rolling a bit in some mud.
 Again no immediate need for washing.
 Trousers and mud colored shirt looked quite OK after drying.